rareddy2/Coronaviruses-analysis/README.md

 # Upcoming
-Analysing how closely related different coronaviruses are by comparing their genomes using the Needleman-Wunsch algorithm (global alignment) with banded alignment to save time.
+Analysing how closely related different coronaviruses are by comparing their genomes using the Needleman-Wunsch algorithm (global alignment) coupled with banded alignment to save time.